 Also of interest is that Perryman has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.87% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Perryman telecommute to their jobs.
+Overall, about 7.87% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Perryman in 2022 was $30,840, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,360 for a family of four.
 However, Perryman contains both very wealthy and poor people as well.
 Perryman also has one of the higher rates of people living in poverty in the nation, with 36.35% of its population below the federal poverty line.